 South African chocolate is similar to Swiss chocolate, using many of the same traditions.
 Lindt, the renowned Switzerland chocolate company, has an official Chocolate Studio in Johannesburg and Cape Town, while Nestle and Cadbury also have factories in Cape Town.
-The eastern half of the nation accounts for the majority of the country’s chocolate production, with its chocolate market valued at over 450 million dollars and growing.
+The eastern half of the nation accounts for the majority of the country’s chocolate production.
 South Africa stands at the forefront of conventional milk chocolate and has become increasingly dedicated to creating sugar-free and lactose-free options, which can be found at Johannesburg’s ChocoTree.